-U.S. 'net neutrality' rules will end on June 11 -FCC
+U.S. 'net neutrality' rules will end on June 11: FCC

 The FCC in December repealed the Obama-era “net neutrality” rules, allowing internet providers to block or slow websites as long as they disclose the practice.
 The FCC said the new rules will take effect on June 11.

 A group of states and others have sued to try to block the new rules from taking effect.
-The revised rules were a win for internet service providers like AT&T Inc (T.N) and Comcast Corp (CMCSA.O) but are opposed by internet firms like Facebook Inc (FB.O) and Alphabet Inc (GOOGL.O).
+The revised rules were a win for internet service providers like AT&T Inc and Comcast Corp but are opposed by internet firms like Facebook Inc and Alphabet Inc.

 “The agency failed to listen to the American public and gave short shrift to their deeply held belief that internet openness should remain the law of the land,” FCC Commissioner Jessica Rosenworcel, a Democrat, said Thursday.
 “The FCC is on the wrong side of history, the wrong side of the law, and the wrong side of the American people.”